-Ferris State University - Capital Outlay Five-Year Master Plan October 2018 a) Ferris' academic mission - to provide hands-on career oriented instruction that meets the business and industry needs of our State - continues to attract students to our institution.
-This fall (2018), the University's "first time in any college" (FTIAC), grew by over three percent due to the attractiveness of our programs.
+a) Ferris' academic mission - to provide hands-on career oriented instruction that meets the business and industry needs of our State - continues to attract students to our institution.
 While recent enrollment at the University reflects the impact of declining high school graduates, we are confident that our programs will continue to attract new and transfer students.

 Ferris continues to attract students to the Big Rapids campus for the hands-on, career-focused instruction that requires specialized equipment and face-to-face instruction.
 The University provides bachelor degree completion to place-bound students throughout the State through strong partnerships with community colleges, offering upper level program opportunities to students in the communities where they live.
 In this we utilize the facilities of the community college and ladder a bachelor's degree on top of the associate degrees offered at the site.
 These partnerships continue to expand.
 At the same time, Ferris continues to increase its online offerings to provide an alternative instruction opportunity to students where this type of delivery method is favorable.
 Specific enrollment information by program and site can be found in our online Fact Books.
-(Go to Ferris' home page and type in Fact Books.)
+This may be accessed from the Ferris' home page, by typing Fact Books in the search engine.

-b) Since 2015 Ferris has experienced a decline in enrollment due to the decrease of Michigan high school graduates.
+b) Since 2016 Ferris has experienced a decline in enrollment due to the decrease of Michigan high school graduates.